matn7/CS-Notes/src/main/java/spring/SPRING-REACTIVE.md

 ### MongoDB

 - Tailable Cursor:
-    - Connections remains open after all the results are retrieved.
+    - Connection remains open after all the results retrieved.
 - Capped Collections:
     - Collection of fixed-size in MongoDB.
     - Preserves the insertion Order.